 You can thank your hormones for your voluptuous glowing locks!
 Unfortunately, your beautiful mane comes with a price.
 You will probably notice an increase in body hair.
 Your legs may grow at super speed, you may be growing a beard, or you may be sprouting some strange hairs on your nipples!
 During my pregnancy, I got stray hairs EVERYWHERE!
-I suggest investing in a pair of high quality tweezers to pluck those bad boys away!
+I suggest investing in a pair of high-quality tweezers to pluck those bad boys away!

 4. Varicose Veins

-During pregnancy you will have about 40% more blood pumping through your veins.
+During pregnancy, you will have about 40% more blood pumping through your veins.
 Couple that with the fact that your growing uterus puts pressure on you Inferior Vena Cava (the large vein on the side of your body) causing all your arteries to swell.
 This leads to some gnarly looking swollen veins (varicose veins) that should go away after your pregnancy!

 You may also get varicose veins ‘down there.’
 I got vulvar varicose veins and my vagina basically looked like a swollen, purple, war zone during the last few months of my pregnancy.
 It was also really painful, especially if I stood or walked for too long.
-I haven’t been able to find much information on vulvar varicose veins on the World Wide Web, or find anyone else who also suffered with this during their pregnancy.
+I haven’t been able to find much information on vulvar varicose veins on the World Wide Web, or find anyone else who also suffered from this during their pregnancy.
 If you suffered from vulvar varicose veins feel free to comment below or send me a message through my contact page!

 Your wild hormones will relax all of your muscles including your digestive tract.
 This means that things might not move along as well as they used to.
 50% of women experience constipation during their pregnancy so don’t worry, you are not alone!
 Make sure you eat enough fiber and drink plenty of water.
-Also add dates to your diet (they also have awesome benefits for pregnant woman, read about that here!)
-You may also want to try sipping on some camomile tea as it helps relax your intestines!
+Also, add dates to your diet (they also have awesome benefits for pregnant woman, read about that here!)
+You may also want to try sipping on some chamomile tea as it helps relax your intestines!

 Constipation comes hand in hand with hemorrhoids.
 Hemorrhoids are basically varicose veins in your anus and if you are constipated (and squeezing a little too hard) they may just pop out or become swollen and painful.
 To avoid hemorrhoids try so stay regular by following the same advice as for constipation.
-Also try to do kegels to strengthen your pelvic floor and keep things inside (if you know what I mean ;))
+Also, try to do kegels to strengthen your pelvic floor and keep things inside (if you know what I mean ;))